nasa/GeneLab_Data_Processing/Amplicon/GLDS_Processing_Scripts/GLDS-146/README.md

 # GeneLab processing code for GLDS-146

-This dataset was processed with [GL-DPPD-7104-A](https://github.com/asaravia-butler/GeneLab_Data_Processing/blob/master/Amplicon/GL-DPPD-7104-A.md).
+This dataset was processed with [GL-DPPD-7104-A](../../GL-DPPD-7104-A.md).

 The raw and processed data are available from: [https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-146/](https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-146/)

-The `full-command-line-log.sh` file holds all commands as the processing was performed, which calls the R script `full-R-processing.R`.
+The [full-command-line-log.sh](full-command-line-log.sh) file holds all commands as the processing was performed, which calls the R script [full-R-processing.R](full-R-processing.R).

 ## Software used